MiguelCamilo/miguelcamilo/README.md

 Currently, the languages I'm learning through a Web Development Bootcamp on Udemy are JavaScript and Python🐍 I'm also working on learning technologies such as React.JS / React Native / Node.JS / MongoDB
 * 🌍  I'm based in Florida
 * ✉️  You can contact me at [miguelcamilo48@gmail.com](mailto:miguelcamilo48@gmail.com)
-* 🧠  I'm learning Web Development / JavaScript / Python 👨🏻‍💻
+* 🧠  I'm learning Web Development / JavaScript / React.JS / ArcGIS / Python 👨🏻‍💻
 * ⚡  Open to learning new skills, if you have any available resources for Computer Science Major feel free to message me!

 ### Skills